arinaldi3/StretchGoalsProject/docs/journals/josh.md

 ## 9/6:
 We spent most of our time dealing with a blocker that we thought we fixed last week regarding holding current user state and updating the navbar after login.
 I also spent a portion of my time updating the class model so that it can be linked to students using a foreign key with the end goal being to let students sign up for classes.

+## 9/7:
+Today I spent 90% of my time resolving the aformentioned blocker and I finally managed to do it!
+I feel bittersweet because it took so many man hours but also I did it and I feel like a much more knowledgable person on authentication.
+I also figured out how to fix the navbar reloads and conditional statements in it so while there is a little more work to do, the front end side of things has a clear path foward.
+For tomorrow, I plan to implement a custom view function to sign students up for classes and I'll be good to go.
+I've also added to the data-models documentation and edited the models within the classes microservice today.
+Feeling good :)